wandyezj/wandyezj.github.io/docs/_posts/2022-02-15-team-activities.md

 - look back at what drove various decisions to reflect on overall progress
 - provide links to reference specific code reviews or documents
 - place to ask and answer questions about specific updates
+- are great for asynchronous work, where people are in different timezones and may not be able to make every meeting.

+A status update is likely only needed once a week to denote specific progress.
+However, it can be convenient for the update to be a list of all items significant amounts of time were spent on.
+More holistic updates give people a clearer picture of what is going on.

 ## Warm Up